mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 #### web.config Changes

-The last step is to update the `web.config` file and add several ElCamino references to configure the middleware and specify a conneciton string to connect to Azure.
+The last step is to update the `web.config` file and add several ElCamino references to configure the middleware and specify a connection string to connect to Azure.

 Replace the `<configSections>...</configSections>` element with the following code: